hectorm/otpauth/README.md

   digits: 6,
   // Interval of time for which a token is valid, in seconds.
   period: 30,
-  // Arbitrary key encoded in Base32 or OTPAuth.Secret instance.
+  // Arbitrary key encoded in base32 or OTPAuth.Secret instance
+  // (if omitted, a cryptographically secure random secret is generated).
-  secret: "NB2W45DFOIZA", // or 'OTPAuth.Secret.fromBase32("NB2W45DFOIZA")'
+  secret: "NB2W45DFOIZA", // or `OTPAuth.Secret.fromBase32("NB2W45DFOIZA")` or `new OTPAuth.Secret()`
 });

 // A cryptographically secure random secret can also be generated with: